Censorship in Japan

 Censorship in Japan has taken many forms throughout the history of the country.
 While Article 21 of the Constitution of Japan guarantees freedom of expression and prohibits formal censorship, effective censorship of obscene content does exist and is justified by the Article 175 of the Criminal Code of Japan.
-Historically, the law has been interpreted in different ways—recently it has been interpreted to mean that all pornography must be at least partly censored, and a few arrests has been made based on this law.
+Historically, the law has been interpreted in different ways—as of 2003 it has been interpreted to mean that all pornography must be at least partly censored, and a few arrests have been made based on this law.

-As of 2022, Japan is ranked 71st on the Press Freedom Index, down from 67th in the previous year.
-Reporters Without Borders has noted that issues concerning Japan include self-censorship among its journalists, the national media broadcaster NHK maintaining close ties to the ruling Liberal Democratic Party (LDP), as well as the exclusion of freelancers and foreign reporters in government events and interviews, fueling doubts about editorial independence.
+As of 2023, Japan is ranked 68th on the Press Freedom Index, up from 71st in the previous year.
+Reporters Without Borders has noted that issues concerning Japan include self-censorship among its journalists, as well as the exclusion of freelancers and foreign reporters in government events and interviews, fueling doubts about editorial independence.
 In 2022, an "online insults" law was introduced that would regulate the kind of speech made in the online public sphere.

 History

 Tokugawa/Edo Period

 As publishing became more popular in the Edo Period, the Tokugawa shogunate began to turn to censorship.
 During this period, the shogunate, or military government, had a constant policy to censor anything deemed as indecent by the government.
 Initial targets included Christianity, criticism of the shogunate, and information on the activities of the Tokugawa clan.
 With the Kansei Reforms, any material deemed to be disturbing the traditional way of life, as well as luxury publications, came under scrutiny.
 Under the Tempō Reforms, printing blocks of erotic literature, as well as the novels of Tamenaga Shunsui and Tanehiko Ryūtei were among those seized.

-Their early bans focused on Christian books, military books (gunsho), mainly as a way to restrict regional Daimyo, feudal lord, from using Christianity as a political ideology and challenge the Bakufu's new rule while imposing their moral authority.
+Their early bans focused on Christian books, military books (gunsho), mainly as a way to restrict regional daimyō from using Christianity as a political ideology and challenge the bakufu's new rule while imposing their moral authority.
 As military and political instability settled, the shogunate turned their gaze on social unrest.
 They were noting an increase in civil disobedience and satirical criticism using literature and theater coming from ordinary people.
 An edict for publications guidelines were issued on Kyoho 7(1722)/11 with an outline of themes that were banned.
 In addition to literature, the Shogunate also placed limitations on kabuki theater actors.
 The shogunate prohibited women and children from appearing in plays, but this law was often ignored by theater houses.
 These new laws resulted in the rise of male actors who would specialize in female roles called onnagata.